microsoft/RD-Agent/docs/installation.rst

 ------------------------

-If you are using the Azure token provider, you need to set the `USE_AZURE_TOKEN_PROVIDER` environment variable to `True`. then use the environment variables provided in the [Azure Configuration section](#azure-configuration).
+If you are using the Azure token provider, you need to set the `USE_AZURE_TOKEN_PROVIDER` environment variable to `True`. then use the environment variables provided in the `Azure Configuration section <installation.html#azure-openai>`_.

 ☁️ Azure Configuration
 - Install Azure CLI: